 We all know that Crap is King

 Give us dirty laundry

-Now don’t misunderstand, I’m not suggesting that we withhold the truth from people.
+Now don’t misunderstand, I’m not suggesting that we withhold truth from people.
 Nor am I suggesting that we hide our light.
-But what I am proposing is that we need to be careful in our method of delivery and in our follow-up (discipleship).
+But, what I am proposing is that we need to be careful in our method of delivery and in our follow-up (discipleship).
 Even with good intentions, we can strip the robe off of our neighbor and leave them uncovered and naked.
 For example, you might tell someone the truth about the origins of Christmas.
 This reality is painful.
 The person most likely has strong emotions, memories, and traditions tied to this unbiblical festival.
 If all you do is strip them of this dirty garment, you have left them naked.

 “Lately My people have risen up as an enemy— You pull off the robe with the garment From those who trust you, as they pass by, Like men returned from war.
 (Mic.
 2:8 NKJV)